vanshika703/ChatApp/README.md

 The page will reload when you make changes.

-To build the app for production run: `npm run build`
+To build the app for production run: `yarn build`

 Builds the app for production to the build folder.